 Gradually I was able to build a life of my own, finding work and knowing I would come home to my husband at the end of each day.
 But my early experiences with hunger never left me, especially when I began noticing all the homeless people on the sidewalks of the city.

 Remembering what it feels like to be hungry, I started volunteering with an organization that helps the homeless, but I quickly realized I needed to do more.
-After discussing this with my husband, we started buying food and cooking meals for the homeless.
-Every member of my household including my kids got involved, helping me with food shopping, food prep and going out with me to serve the food.
-After a while my church family also started helping.
+After discussing this, my husband and I started buying food and cooking meals for the homeless.
+Every member of my household, including my kids, got involved, helping me with food shopping and food prep and going out with me to serve the food.
+After a while, my church family also started helping.

-As it did many times over and again on a freezing day in February when the thermometer registered 22 degrees.
+My heart broke many times over again on a freezing day in February when the thermometer registered twenty-two degrees.
 A few of us went out to the streets of Brockton to find the homeless.
-We finally found Paul sitting in his wheelchair, under the dryer vent outside a laundromat, dressed only in a pair of slacks and a t-shirt, too frozen to hold a sandwich.
+We finally found Paul sitting in his wheelchair, under the dryer vent outside a laundromat, dressed only in a pair of slacks and a T-shirt, too frozen to hold a sandwich.
 We fed him and put extra clothes on him, then wrapped him in blankets.
 Paul chose to stay outside and all we could do was to surround him and pray.
 Two passersby joined us in prayer for Paul.
 “Now that is love,” one of them observed.

 I learned of Paul’s death just three days later.
 He’d fallen on a sidewalk, hit his head, and died.
 I cried for Paul but was thankful that he left the earth knowing that someone cared about his well-being and gave him love.